-Forward looking statements
+Forward-looking statements

-In this annual report, we have shared information and made forward looking statements to enable investors to know our product portfolio, business logic and direction and thereby comprehend our prospects.
+In this report, we have shared information and made forward-looking statements to enable investors to know the product portfolio, business logic of our Company and thereby comprehend its prospects.
+These include all statements other than statements of historical facts, including those regarding the financial position, business strategy, management plans and objectives for future operations.
 Such statements that we make are based on our assumptions.
 We have tried wherever possible to identify such statements by using words such as 'anticipate', 'believe', 'estimate', 'intend', 'plan', 'project' or words of similar substance in connection with any discussion of future performance.
-We cannot guarantee that these forward looking statements will be realised although we believe we have been prudent in our assumptions.
+We cannot guarantee that these forward-looking statements will be realised although we believe we have been prudent in our assumptions.
 The actual results may be affected because of uncertainties, risks and even inaccurate assumptions.
 If uncertainties or known or unknown risks materialise or if underlying assumptions prove inaccurate, actual results may vary materially from those anticipated, believed, estimated, intended, planned or projected.
-We undertake no obligation to publicly update any forward looking statements, whether as a result of new information, future events or otherwise.
+We undertake no obligation to publicly update any forward-looking statements whether as a result of new information, future events or otherwise.